AmirrezaRamesh/usb-serial-port-handling/README.md

 # usb serial port handling

-a brief explanation of USB port handling for serial communication while using amicrocontrollers.
+a brief explanation of USB port handling for serial communication while using microcontrollers.

 - [read about the usb port's serial communication](#usb-devices-identification)
 - [move directly to scripts](#ready-to-use-script)